Peptide-powered wellness.

 Randomized and observational trials of semaglutide and tirzepatide in women with PCOS have reported significant improvements in body weight, HOMA-IR (a marker of insulin resistance), free androgen index, and menstrual regularity.
 The 2023 International Evidence-Based Guideline for the Assessment and Management of Polycystic Ovary Syndrome — the global standard-of-care document — formally recognizes GLP-1 RAs as a treatment option for weight management in women with PCOS who have not responded sufficiently to lifestyle intervention.
 Individual response varies, and effect sizes depend on baseline weight, duration of therapy, and adherence.

 No medication can guarantee that.
 What the evidence does show is that the combination of weight loss and improved insulin sensitivity produced by GLP-1 therapy is associated with more regular cycles and higher ovulation rates in many women with PCOS.
-The clinician will not promise a specific cycle outcome — the goal is to address the underlying metabolic dysfunction and let the downstream effects follow.
-If cycle restoration is a primary goal, your clinician may also discuss other options (lifestyle, inositol, metformin) and how they layer with GLP-1.
+The physician will not promise a specific cycle outcome — the goal is to address the underlying metabolic dysfunction and let the downstream effects follow.
+If cycle restoration is a primary goal, your physician may also discuss other options (lifestyle, inositol, metformin) and how they layer with GLP-1.

 No. GLP-1 receptor agonists are not appropriate during conception, pregnancy, or breastfeeding.
 Patients planning to conceive must wash out the medication before trying — current labeling guidance is to discontinue semaglutide at least two months before a planned pregnancy, and the washout for tirzepatide is comparable.
-This is one of the most important conversations to have during intake — if your timeline includes TTC, the clinician will plan the protocol around your fertility window, not the other way around.
+This is one of the most important conversations to have during intake — if your timeline includes TTC, the physician will plan the protocol around your fertility window, not the other way around.

 Operationally it uses the same medications (compounded semaglutide or tirzepatide), but the clinical reasoning is different.
-The clinician pays closer attention to insulin-resistance markers (HOMA-IR, fasting insulin, A1c), androgen markers (free testosterone, DHEA-S, SHBG), and cycle history.
+The physician pays closer attention to insulin-resistance markers (HOMA-IR, fasting insulin, A1c), androgen markers (free testosterone, DHEA-S, SHBG), and cycle history.
 Dose decisions weigh these alongside scale weight.
 Many women with PCOS do well at lower doses than the trial-curve target dose — microdose protocols are explicitly an option here when significant weight loss is not needed.

 The side-effect profile is the same as for the general weight-loss population: nausea, reduced appetite, occasional gastrointestinal disruption, and rare but serious risks (pancreatitis, gallbladder issues, certain thyroid contraindications).
 PCOS patients with a history of gastroparesis, prior bariatric surgery, or significant gallbladder disease should disclose that during intake — these are common comorbidities and they change the dose plan.